cysouw/diathesis/text/c06_prepositions.md

    Er füllt die Flasche mit Schnaps.
 :::

-There are also various alternations that necessarily involve obligatory local prepositional phrases, like causatives [@next a], see [@sec:prepositions-haben-caused-location], resultatives [@next b], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@next c] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+There are also various diatheses that introduce obligatory local prepositional phrases, like causatives [@next a], see [@sec:prepositions-haben-caused-location], caused-motion objectives [@next b], see [@sec:prepositions-intransitive-location-as-result], and raised possessors [@next c] see [@sec:prepositions-possessor-of-location-to-dative-experiencer].

 ::: ex
 a.
 Der Pullover hängt im Schrank. \